 The Commission appoints ODFW’s director.
-Roy Elicker has been ODFW director since 2007.
+Curt Melcher was appointed as ODFW director February of 2015.

 ODFW is headquartered in Oregon’s capitol city of Salem.
 The agency works through a regional management structure that allows for fish and wildlife management at the local, watershed level.
 Its local field offices are divided into two regions (West and East) with four to six watershed districts in each of those regions.

 Want to work for ODFW?
 Positions are advertised on our Jobs page.

 Most of ODFW’s purchasing and contracting under $5,000 occurs with ODFW regional offices.
 Purchases of over $5,000 are done through the Oregon Procurement Information Network (ORPIN).
 Opportunities to participate in competitive purchases can be found on the state’s ORPIN site.
 For more information, contact ODFW Contract Services at ODFW.ContractsInbox@state.or.us, 503-947-6131 or your local regional office.